Wil Wheaton: Star Trek

-Wheaton played Wesley Crusher, a "boy genius and Starfleet hopeful", during the first four seasons of Star Trek: The Next Generation.
+Wheaton played Wesley Crusher during the first four seasons of Star Trek: The Next Generation, a "boy genius and Starfleet hopeful" who creator Gene Roddenberry based on himself.
 He appeared in an additional four episodes of the remaining three seasons.
-The Wesley Crusher character is a "polarizing" character; while many Star Trek fans love him, others are vocal about their hatred for the character.
-Wheaton commented about his critics in a 2004 interview for WebTalk Radio:
+The character is seen as one of the most "polarizing" in the franchise; while many Star Trek fans love Wesley, others are vocal about their hatred of him.
+Wheaton commented on his critics in a 2004 interview for WebTalk Radio:

 Later, I determined that the people who were really, really cruel – like the Usenet weenies – really are a statistically insignificant number of people.
 And I know, just over the years from people who've e-mailed me at my website and people who I've talked to since I started going to Star Trek conventions again in the last five years, that there are so many more people who really enjoyed everything about the show, including my performance, including the character.

-Wheaton left Star Trek: The Next Generation due to concerns over how the production team addressed a scheduling conflict related to his wish to appear in the 1989 film Valmont.
+He left the series due to concerns over how the production team addressed a scheduling conflict related to his wish to appear in the 1989 film Valmont.

 Wheaton returned to Star Trek in 2002, 2022 and 2024, reprising his Wesley Crusher role in cameo appearances in Star Trek: Nemesis, the season 2 finale of Star Trek: Picard, and as a voice actor in the second season of the animated show Star Trek: Prodigy.